 Note that the Firearms (Fees) Regulations 2019 (SI 2019 No. 1169) will come into force on the 1st October 2019 [Link]

-Note the DRAFT Misuse of Drugs Act 1971 (Amendment) Order 2019 (which is likely to come into force on November 15, 2019) [Link].
+Note the Misuse of Drugs Act 1971 (Amendment) Order 2019 (which will come into force on November 15, 2019) [Link].
 The Order is (at first blush) unusual in that it aims to reduce the number of synthetic cannabinoids controlled under the MDA.
 It is not clear (without expert assistance) which synthetic cannabinoids will no longer be controlled.
 However, non-controlled synthetic cannabinoids may – if capable of having a psychoactive effect – fall within the Psychoactive Substances Act 2016.

 Note the Human Medicines (Amendment etc.) (EU Exit) Regulations 2019 (SI 2019 No. 775) [Link] which will come into force on “exit day” (in the event that the UK withdraws from the EU).
 The Regulations heavily amend the Human Medicines Regulations 2012 (and also amends the Medicines (Products for Human Use) (Fees) Regulations 2016.

 R (on the application of Miller) and Cherry and oths UKSC 41 [link]

 The issue in the case was whether the advice given by the Prime Minister to Her Majesty the Queen on 27th or 28th August 2019 that Parliament should be prorogued from a date between 9th and 12th September until 14th October was lawful.
 The UKSC posed four questions as follows:

 (1) Was the issue of the Prime Minister’s advice to the Queen justiciable in a court of law?

 (2) If it was, by what standard was its lawfulness to be judged?

 (4) If it was not, what remedy should the court grant?